noppingen/ESP8266-OctoPrint-Monitor/README.md

   * `SCL` pin
   * `SDA` pin
 * Wire 4 pins,
-* When using an Node MCU, do **not** use GPIO9/10 for I2C, even if they seem suitable: https://www.letscontrolit.com/forum/viewtopic.php?t=1462
+* When using an Node MCU, do **not** use GPIO9/10 for I2C as I did in the pictures below:  https://www.letscontrolit.com/forum/viewtopic.php?t=1462
 * Print a case

 ## Images